RhysTribolet/academic_website/content/post/Errors/_index.md

 projects: []
 ---

-**Create a free website with Academic using Markdown, Jupyter, or RStudio.
-Choose a beautiful color theme and build anything with the Page Builder - over 40 _widgets_, _themes_, and _language packs_ included!**

 Skill acquisition is an established field aiming to help individuals and collective groups enhance their ability to perform a specific (set of) task(s).